xypha/AHK-v2-scripts/README.md

   Create shortcuts to check the functions of a script using `ListLines`, and to `Reload` a script after making changes to it.

 - **Remap Keys** -\
-  Script includes methods to disable keys that you don't use or trigger accidentally too often.
+  This script includes methods to disable keys that you don't use or trigger accidentally too often.
 See examples of ways to change a key's function to suit your needs, such as pressing `ALT + M` to minimise a window instantly, instead of moving your mouse cursor to the "Minimise" button in the title bar.

 - **CapsLock** -\
   Do you accidentally trigger `CapsLock` when trying to press `a` or `Ctrl + A` or `Alt + Tab`?
 AutoHotkey can ensure this never happens.